Principal Liaison Officer: Liveryman Clive Rose

 Please see the following video link about the Company and the bursary programme:

-Eventually, four candidates were interviewed by Zoom and three awards were made to Afsheen Faiz, Rami Sleem and.
+Three awards were made to Afsheen Faiz, Rami Sleem and.
 Gary McAllister.

 Afsheen Faiz is an Assistant Director, Air Traffic Services for the Pakistan Civil Aviation Authority.
 She is studying for the MSc in Air Safety Management having previously gained a BSc(Hons) in Management and Marketing at Manchester University.
 Of note, she gained a special commendation for her handling of an armed attack on Jinnah International Airport.
 Afsheen has a clear understanding of the limited resources of the Pakistan Authorities, and is determined within these constraints to prioritise safety investments and increase safety to the greatest possible extent.